dokku/dokku-mongo/README.md

 dokku mongo:link <service> <app> [--link-flags...]
 ```

-examples:

 A mongo service can be linked to a container.
 This will use native docker links via the docker-options plugin.
-Here we link it to our 'playground' app. :
+Here we link it to our 'playground' app.

 > NOTE: this will restart your app